shares with you the best of Singapore. We link you to what's

 such as, Chinatown, Little India, Kampung Gelam, Arab street.

-shopping places include Suntec Singapore, Raffles Place,
+Other shopping places include Suntec Singapore, Raffles Place,

 Woodlands, Ang Mo Kio, Toa Payoh, Bishan.
+Come to Singapore

-decorations along the streets of Orchard.
-Get TIPS ON
+the streets of Orchard.

 In Singapore you get to enjoy